mverouden/blogdown-academic/content/post/2022-06-13-r-installation-linux/index.md

 sudo -i
 ```

 2. Fetch and import the current key.
-When a message appears about deprecation of `apt-key`, use the second command starting with `gpg`.
+When a message appears about deprecation of `apt-key`, use the second command starting with `wget`.
 ```sh
 apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9
 ```